MIT-TESSE/goseek-challenge/README.md

 ### Evaluation

-Agents are evaluated on the following criteria for each episode.
+Agents are evaluated on the following criteria for each episode:

 1. `r`: recall of finding target fruit when the agents selects the collect action,
 1. `p`: precision of finding target fruit when the agent selects the collect action,